MicrosoftDocs/learn/learn-pr/azure/optimize-performance-and-costs-using-azure-disk-storage/includes/2-choose-right-azure-disk-storage-option.md

 To adjust the performance of a disk you can change its performance tier (which can be done without detaching the disk from a virtual machine).
 Also, you can only use premium SSD managed disks with virtual machine sizes that are compatible with premium storage.

-This table has examples that illustrate the high performance of premium SSD managed disks:
+The following table contains examples that illustrate the high performance of premium SSD managed disks:

 | Disk size name | Disk size | IOPS | Throughput (MBps) |
 | --- | --- | --- | --- |